tilmanschweitzer/100-days-of-code/README.md

 Extend DeductiveSudokuSolver with a method to find and rule out XY wings.

-## Day 28

-Use advent of code 2020 day 1 as TDD practice.

-## Day 28
+## Day 28-30

-Use advent of code 2020 day 2 as TDD practice.
+Use advent of code 2020 as TDD practice.

 ## Idea Backlog